Reading of the Declaration of Independence on the Fourth of July

 Unlike the vast majority of structures in Newport during the Colonial era, which were built of cedar shake or clapboard, the Colony House was built out of brick that had to be imported to the city at great expense.
 This choice of material trumpeted both the civic importance of the building and to the longevity that the building was designed to have.

 The structure displays a mix of Baroque and mid-Georgian influences.
-The brick structure, with its rustic quoins, proclaim the building’s self-importance and grandeur in a time when the vast majority of Newport buildings were wood clapboard.
+The brick structure, with its rustic quoins, proclaim the building’s self-importance and grandeur in a time when the vast majority of Newport buildings were small wood clapboard structures.
 The railing and dormers however give the building a Georgian residential feeling that probably made the Colony House feel right at home with the many Georgian houses that were being built in the area at the time.
 The broken pediment looks like a grand entrance door that had been elevated high above the Parade which it overlooked.

 It is from the steps of this very building that the Declaration of Independence was read to the crowd assembled below in 1776 by a young 19-year-old Captain John Handy who was reputed to have a strong and clear voice.
-The Declaration of Independence pledged their “lives, fortunes and sacred honor” of the signers to the task of overthrowing the tyranny of the British Crown at a time when it was no sure thing that any of those precious commodities would be intact after the battle that lay ahead.
+The Declaration of Independence pledged the “lives, fortunes and sacred honor” of the signers to the task of overthrowing the tyranny of the British Crown at a time when it was no sure thing that any of those precious commodities would be intact after the battle that lay ahead.
 On the fiftieth anniversary of the original reading of the Declaration of Independence, the same Captain Handy, then an elderly 69-year-old, again read the declaration to an assembled crowd from that same location.

 Interested in Newport Architectural History and programing?
 Please feel free to join the Newport Architectural Forum to stay up-to-date with architectural news from Rhode Island and abroad.